 (Photo: courtesy of the

-This Caterpillar is brown, with dashed black stripes along the back, and two wide pale stripes along the sides.
-The two dorsal stripes continue over the thorax and head.
-The head is also stippled in black and brown.
+This Caterpillar is brown, with a narrow dark-edged pale stripe along the back, and two dark-edged pale stripes along each side of the back.
+The pale stripes continue over the thorax.
+The head is stippled in black and brown, with a dark-edged pale triangular frons and a dark-edged pale dorsal stripe.

 It is an agricultural pest, causing damage to pastures and crops.
 It hides by day, and feeds nocturnally on many plants, including :